EtiTheSpirit/Extensibles/README.md

 If this seems a bit confusing, the takeaway is that you write your code like you would expect to write an inherited class in any other program, and it just works(tm), including with other mods.

+**Perhaps most importantly, this rule applies to properties too.** Extensibles allows you to declare property hooks in the same exact manner that method hooks are made (via overriding them).

 # Example implementation

 In Rain World, this is what a hypothetical setup might look like: